ocetrac/ocetrac/docs/installation.md

 Notes on how to install ocetrac.

 ##### Conda
-The easiest way to install the packge is with conda: `conda install -c conda-forge ocetrac`.
+The easiest way to install the package is with conda: `conda install -c conda-forge ocetrac`.

 ##### PyPI
 You can also install with pip: `pip install ocetrac`.